istio/istio/security/README.md

 ![overview](https://cdn.rawgit.com/istio/istio/master/security/overview.svg)

-As illustrated in the diagram, Istio Security leverages secret volume mount to deliver keys/certs from Istio CA to Kubernetes containers.
+As illustrated in the diagram, Istio Security leverages secret volume mount to deliver keys/certs from Istio Citadel (acting as Certificate Authority) to Kubernetes containers.
 For services running on VM/bare-metal machines, we introduce a node agent, which is a process running on each VM/bare-metal machine.
-It generates the private key and CSR (certificate signing request) locally, sends CSR to Istio CA for signing, and delivers the generated certificate together with the private key to Envoy.
+It generates the private key and CSR (certificate signing request) locally, sends CSR to Istio Citadel for signing, and delivers the generated certificate together with the private key to Envoy.

 ### Identity